spacebarchat/docs/docs/setup/server/installation/bundle.md

 # NPM Bundle

 The easiest way to set up a {{ project.name }} server is by running the npm bundle, which runs the API, gateway, and CDN processes together.
+This guide will assume that you own a paid domain name, and are on Linux.

 ## Dependencies